alok6123/E-B4_E-KARMA-Experiment1/storyboard/README.md

 ## Storyboard (Round 2)

-Experiment: WAP that checks whether the two numbers entered by the user are equal or not.
+<b>Experiment: WAP that checks whether the two numbers entered by the user are equal or not.</b>

 ### 1. Story Outline: